Savage's Station, Virginia

 Savage's Station was the wartime name of a supply depot, ammunition dump, field hospital, and command headquarters of the Army of the Potomac during the Peninsula Campaign of the American Civil War.
+It was a strategic center for the Army and also the site of the 1862 Battle of Savage's Station.

 From farmhouse to headquarters

 Savage's Station was located in Henrico County, Virginia on what was the Richmond and York River Railroad, however the historical department of the Norfolk Southern Railroad, the railroad track's current owner, has no record that an actual train station or station house ever existed on the property.
 A farmhouse is known to have been located in a copse of trees on a small knoll next to the railroad track and is visible in several period drawings and photographs made during the war.

 The farm house served as the nucleus of a large field hospital during and after the battle of Seven Pines and the Seven Days Battles.
 The house also functioned as General George B. McClellan's headquarters during the battle of Savage's Station on June 29, 1862.

+Post war history

-Although the house survived the battle in 1862, it was burned by Federal cavalry under General Philip H. Sheridan in 1864.
+The Savage's Station house survived the battle in 1862, but was burned by Federal cavalry under General Philip H. Sheridan in 1864.
 The house appears to have never been rebuilt, and no trace of it remains today.
 However, a smokehouse from the 19th century still existed on the property as late as the 1930s when it was photographed during a survey of local historical structures as a project of the Civilian Conservation Corps.
 The smokehouse fell into ruin and collapsed sometime prior to the 1980s.
 A small brick-walled cemetery from the 18th century still sits near the former location of the house not far from the railroad track.